olekhshch/boardlist-app/README.md

 Each item (list element) is stored in a customizable group while groups can be sorted in individual boards depending on the purpose set by a user.

-At the very beginning, the app creates initial board with one empty group.
+At the very beginning, the initial board with one empty group are created as a default state.

 ### Boards